 In all instances, such advice either overlooks or fails to take into account the downsides of setting up a foreign LLC.
 Irrespective of the potential tax benefits a state affords entrepreneurs, the best state to incorporate an LLC is almost always your home state.

 LLC in Your Home State

 Setting up an LLC in your home state pretty much guarantees the quickest, easiest and most cost-effective establishment process, along with the best possible chance of long-term stability for your business.
-This is why most successful business owners and economists always advise keeping things close to home.
+This is why most successful business owners and economists always advise keeping things close to home (see also here if it's a good idea to use your home address for LLC).
 If you live in North Carolina, for example, learn how to start an LLC in NC.

 The state in which your business does business (as in where the transactions take place) is the state in which it should be registered.
 If you’re starting a business in Illinois, register your LLC in Illinois.
 If you’re considering relocating to Montana and setting up a business there, register a Montana LLC.

 Don’t be blindsided by what appear to be irresistible perks associated with setting up a foreign LLC.
 There are (extremely) rare instances where setting up out-of-state could be advisable, but doing so should only be considered under the advisement of a qualified legal advisor.

 If you run (or plan on starting) a business that will maintain a presence in two or more states, choosing which state to register the LLC can be a confusing issue.
 Though again, it’s a case of identifying which state is your ‘home state’ and registering it accordingly.

 Identifying your home state can be as easy as considering a few simple questions.
 Where do most of your business transactions take place?
 Where is your primary place of residence?
 Where do you file your tax returns?
 Where was your driving license and your state ID issued?
 Where is the primary headquarters of your business?
 Where have you spent most of your time within the past 365?